MetPX/sarrac/README.rst

  - This library and tools do not work with any plugins from the python implementation.

- - This library is a single process, the *instances* setting is completely ignored.
+ - This library is a single process oriented, the *instances* setting is ignored.

  - The queue settings established by a consumer are not the same as those of the python implementation, so queues cannot be shared between the two.

  - The shim library is very Linux specific.
 Porting to other operating systems will be a significant re-write.

  - The C is infected by python taste...
 4 character indent, with spaces, all the time.